The AZ House is based on the successful addiction recovery model and philosophy introduced by Jack Mullhal in Cleveland, Ohio, in 1991.

 Time to move forward; Residents begin the next step to becoming self-sufficient

-Residents look for a job and must maintain responsibilities and commitment to the house
+Residents look for a job and must maintain household responsibilities and commitments.

-Staff are available to help but all work is done by residents
+Staff are available to help, but residents do all work

 Help available to become an Israeli citizen, obtain work permits, etc

-On days when not looking for work – residents participate in groups and campus upkeep
+On days when they are not looking for work – residents participate in groups and campus upkeep

 To advance to Part 2 and LFW, residents must complete the 12-Steps